-This project started in 2019 and is ongoing.
+This project started in 2019 and has been successfully completed in 2022.

 The goal of this project is to build data-driven network infrastructures that can autonomously protect, detect and defend themselves against attacks.
 We intend to develop network-specific learning and inference algorithms that can run directly in the data plane, in real-time, to perform tasks that are difficult to solve today such as (encrypted) traffic classification and fine-grained anomaly detection.
 To implement these learning and inference algorithms, we intend to leverage the newly available capabilities of programmable data planes to run complex forwarding logics.
 Specifically, we will use these capabilities to: (i) extract representative network data; (ii) train learning models; and (iii) drive forwarding decisions accordingly— at line rate.